cyfronet-co/rest-api-portal/doc/README.md

   * `/api/sites/:site_key/allocations` - returns information about all
     allocations important for the site (drafts and allocations in negociation are not returned)
+  * `/api/sites/:site_key/groups` - returns information about all
+    groups important for the site.
+  * `/api/sites/:site_key/users` - returns information about all users important for the site.
+  * `/api/services/:service_key/users` - returns information about all users in service

 ## Authentication
-Each site is secured by separate pair of keys which allow to generate signed JWT token.
-Site admin needs to upload the public key to the portal, private key should be keep secured and it should be used to generate JWT tokens.
+Each site and service is secured by separate pair of keys which allow to generate signed JWT token.
+Admin needs to upload the public key to the portal, private key should be keep secured and it should be used to generate JWT tokens.

 Use the following commands to generate new private/public key: